 |Maximum speed||30 mph||12 mph||7 mph|

 |Altitude with 9mm lens||229 ± 76 ft (70.0 ± 23.5 m)||84 ± 8 ft (25.5 ± 2.5 m)||46 ± 8 ft (14.0 ± 2.5 m)|

 |Altitude with 13mm lens||380 ± 126 ft (116 ± 38.5 m)||140 ± 12 ft (42.5 ± 3.5 m)||76 ± 12 ft (23 ± 3.5 m)|

 |Altitude with 19mm lens||549 ± 183 ft (167.5 ± 56 m)||201 ± 18 ft (61.5 ± 5.5 m)||110 ± 18 ft (33.5 ± 5.5 m)|

-Note: Altitude is above ground level.
+Note: Altitude is calculated from panels, not from ground.
 Check local laws and regulations to determine maximum allowable altitude.

 Front Overlap Ratio: 80%

 Margin: 0.0 ft (margin should be provided in drawing the flight polygon)

 The following video has step by step instructions of how to setup a flight plan using GS Pro.